 The NWCEH applied for and received a small grant from Rotary Charities in 2016 to conduct a Youth Needs Assessment28 that would offer such a picture of youth/young adult homelessness.
 Thirty-six youth/young adults at risk of and/or currently experiencing housing instability participated in focus groups, and 120 completed an online survey.
-The results offered invaluable insights into the reasons why youth/young adults experience homelessness and where they turn for support and https://www.hudexchange.info/resource/1974/criteria-and-recordkeeping-requirements-for-definition-of-hom 28 Youth Homelessness Demonstration Project, Northwest Michigan Continuum of Care, 2016, https://static1.squarespace.com/static/5edo1d42ee67267f4f242c48/t/636269f99e9b6a468bd2f75d/1667394061482/A+youth+needs+assessment.pdf.
+The results offered invaluable insights into the reasons why youth/young adults experience homelessness and where they turn for support and shelter when they leave home.
+"The assessment helped me see that there was very little available for young people who are homeless in our system," recalls Halladay-Schmandt.